polymerdevs/Quest-Into-The-Polyverse-Phase-1/Participant Instructions/Teams.md

 ```

+**Note**: You'll be able to update team description during the PIT in case you're not sure what challenge you want to complete or want to add team members along the way.

 ## Registered Teams

 See the [Team Registry](https://github.com/polymerdevs/PIT-Phase-1/tree/main/Participant%20Instructions/Team%20Registry) directory for a list of teams that have registered for the hackathon.
 If you're looking to join a team, feel free to reach out to them using their provided contact information.